 The Council has a shareholding in Epsom & Ewell Property Investment Company Limited (representing 100% of the company's capital).
 The shares are carried at cost of £24.117m and have not been re-valued, as a fair value cannot be measured without incurring excessive expense.
 The company was formed in September 2017.
 There are no established companies with similar aims in the Council's area whose shares are traded and which might provide comparable market data.
-There is no indication that the investment may be materially impaired.
 The Council has no current intention to dispose of the shareholding.